ENG 330: Staging/Performance-Based Analysis Essay

 Next,

-by returning to that element or the passage that contains it, again and again, develop a close analytical reading of that single element that is ambitious, risky, complex, in-depth, and non-obvious enough that a 1250- to 1500-word scholarly argument is required to fully explain and defend it.
+by returning to that element or the passage that contains it, again and again, develop a close analytical reading of that single element that is ambitious, risky, complex, in-depth, and non-obvious enough that a 1350- to 1600-word scholarly argument is required to fully explain and defend it.
 You’ll need to find and include research from previously published studies (I’d recommend flipping through Andrea Louise Young’s Vision and Audience in Medieval Drama to see if she covers anything relevant to your inquiry), as well as close readings from elsewhere in the text, as far as these are necessary for your argument.

 Next,

-figure out how to convince me of your enriched, enriching argument, in a roughly 1250- to 1500-word argumentative essay.
+figure out how to convince me of your enriched, enriching argument, in a roughly 1350- to 1600-word argumentative essay.
 Your work must communicate a close analytical reading in a logically organized, thoroughly researched, and rigorously focused way.
 Arrange the material of your reading into a coherent, singular thesis.
 Include no information or material that is not immediately relevant to that thesis.
 The style, tone, and formatting of the writing should be professional and mature.

 Meanwhile,